Mark-Joy/synesthesia-SublimeText-dariusf/README.md

 Compiling a highlighting scheme generates three files:

 - Language definition (`.tmLanguage`)
-- Colour theme (`.tmTheme`)
+- Color theme (`.tmTheme`)
 - Settings (`.sublime-settings`)

-The first two work in tandem, specifying a mini-language consisting of the user's keywords, along with a colour theme designed specifically for that mini-language.
+The first two work in tandem, specifying a mini-language consisting of the user's keywords, along with a color theme designed specifically for that mini-language.
 The settings file glues them together, causing Sublime Text to associate the theme with the mini-language.
 All this is done via Sublime Text's built-in mechanisms for syntax highlighting, so it's robust and stable.

-Other plugins for highlighting arbitrary words do so either via named regions or by mutating the current colour theme.
+Other plugins for highlighting arbitrary words do so either via named regions or by mutating the current color theme.

-- The first method doesn't interact well with live editing and is limited to only changing the background colour of text.
+- The first method doesn't interact well with live editing and is limited to only changing the background color of text.
 - The second provides a slightly higher level of flexibility (for example, there may be no need to switch to a different language) but is much more complex implementation-wise.
-It also may not play nice with all language definitions and colour schemes.
+It also may not play nice with all language definitions and color schemes.

 The method used in this plugin, while static, is great for live editing and is much simpler to manage.
 Interactions with other language definitions are also made explicit.
 I see it as the middle ground between these approaches.